 Options for Foreign Doctors at Florida National University

-Many foreign physicians come to the US on a working Visa and work as a Patient Care Technician, Medical Assistant, or Registered Nurse.
+Whereas many American doctors can practice in Europe and other places abroad with fewer hurdles, many foreign physicians come to the US on a working Visa.
+They work as Patient Care Technicians, Medical Assistants, or Registered Nurses.
 Some might even cross over onto the technical side of the healthcare industry and work as a lab technician.
 Even with these jobs, a certain amount of education is required.

 Most foreign physicians are determined to practice medicine in the US, so the first thing they have to do is earn their pre-med degree.
 While it is possible to earn your undergraduate degree in Nursing and go on to become a licensed US physician, Florida National University (FNU) challenges you to enroll in our Bachelors of Natural Science program.